Spatio-Temporal driven Attention Graph Neural Network with Block Adjacency matrix (STAG-NN-BA) for Remote Land-use Change Detection: Challenges

 While considering a large geographic area, several inherent complexities in satellite imagery make automated detection of change in land-use a challenging task.
 This includes, but is not limited to, i) variations in imaging sensors, ii) differences in construction design across the countries, iii) dynamic surroundings and iv) variations in luminosity, seasonal changes, and pollution levels, etc.

-The heterogeneity of land surface covers, in particular, poses a major challenge for the task of spatial and spatio-temporal analysis.
-High resolution satellite imagery is drawing much attention from researchers due to the fine spatial details of land surface covers.
+The heterogeneity in types of land surface cover, in particular, poses a major challenge for the task of spatial and spatio-temporal analysis.
+High resolution satellite imagery has drawn much attention from the scientific community due to the fine spatial details of land surface covers.
 Pixel-based classification methods are hardly applicable for high-resolution remote sensing images due to the high interior heterogeneity of land surface covers.
 The separation between spectral signatures of different land surface covers is more difficult due to the abundant details in pixel-based classification~\cite{zhang2019mapping}.
 To deal with this challenge, we are using superpixel-based classification which reduces the redundancy of the spatial features of different ground objects.
 Details of other challenges can be found in this paper~\cite{nazir2020kiln}.